ietf-wg-cellar/ebml-specification/specification.markdown

 ### \<element> Element

-Each `<element>` defines one EBML Element through the use of several attributes that are defined in [EBML Schema Element Attributes](#ebmlschema-attributes).
+Each `<element>` defines one EBML Element through the use of several attributes that are defined in (#ebmlschema-attributes).
 EBML Schemas MAY contain additional attributes to extend the semantics but MUST NOT conflict with the definitions of the `<element>` attributes defined within this document.

 The `<element>` nodes contain a description of the meaning and use of the EBML Element stored within one or more `<documentation>` sub-elements, followed by optional `<implementation_note>` sub-elements, followed by zero or one `<restriction>` sub-element, followed by optional `<extension>` sub-elements.
 All `<element>` nodes MUST be sub-elements of the `<EBMLSchema>`.